quarrel/broken-flag-emojis-win11-twemoji/README.md

 3.  **Restart your applications:**
     *   Close and reopen your web browser and any other applications where you want to see the new emojis.
 A full reboot may be required in some cases.

-*Note: I do not yet know how robust this is to OS updates.*

 ## How to generate these for other freely available emoji fonts?

 Twemoji fonts aren't for everyone, so how did I make these?